mundoalem/template-terraform-workload/README.md

 The harder change is in the `.github/workflows/pipeline.yml`.
 That one will require you to be familiar with GitHub Actions in order to update it accordingly.
 Teaching you how to do it is something that I can't do in a few lines.

+### Why don't you support [Infracost](https://www.infracost.io/)?

+Infracost works by analyzing the plan file and the `remote` backend does not support exporting the plan file.
+Infracost is an amazing tool that I am anxiously waiting to include in my template.
+Unfortunately it seems I will need to wait a little bit more to add it.